Youssoupha Sanyang

-Youssoupha Sanyang (born 31 August 2005) is a Gambian professional footballer who plays as a winger for the Czech First League club Slavia Prague, and The Gambia national team.
+Youssoupha Sanyang (born 31 August 2005) is a Gambian professional footballer who plays as a winger for Czech First League club Artis Brno on loan from Slavia Prague and the Gambia national team.

 Club career

 A youth product of the Senegalese clubs Cayor Foot and Teungueth, Sanyang began his senior career with Teungueth in the Senegal Ligue 1 in 2023, helping the club win the tournament in his debut season.
 He joined Västeråson loan in the Allsvenskan on 28 August 2024 for the remainder of the season.
-On 30 November 2024, he transferred to Östers on a contract until 2028.
+On 30 November 2024, he transferred to Öster on a contract until 2028.
 On 6 June 2025, he transferred to the Czech First League club Slavia Prague on a contract until 2030.

+On 8 September 2026, Sanyang joined Czech First League club Artis Brno on a loan deal until the end of the season.

 International career

 Sanyang was born in The Gambia to Senegalese parents and holds dual Gambian-Senegalese citizenship.
 He was called up to the Senegal U20s for the 2023 African Games.
 In June 2025, he switched to compete for Gambia and was called up to The Gambia national team for a set of friendlies.